 Cancer Survivors Day

 The Sidney Kimmel Comprehensive Cancer Center is honored to host National Cancer Survivors Day each year.
 Patients and their families, along with faculty and staff, are invited to attend this celebration of life.
 Held each year on the first Sunday in June at the Harry & Jeanette Weinberg Building, the event includes inspirational speakers, resources for cancer survivors and their families, children's activities, music and refreshments.
-The 2013 celebration is scheduled for Sunday, June 2 from 12:30 p.m. - 3:00 p.m.
+The 2013was held Sunday, June 2 from 12:30 p.m. - 3:00 p.m.
 Directions and Parking Info Here.

 Red Card Cancer